Your feet do a lot for you every day. They need some TLC in return.

 Sure, you want your shoes to look great.
 But they also need to fit you just right.
-You’ll feel better in them and your feel will be happier when they do.
+You’ll feel better in them and your feet will be happier.

-When you’re shoe shopping and fall for a gorgeous but crazy-making pair, walk away, no matter how much you like the style.
+When you’re shoe shopping and fall for a gorgeous but painful pair, walk away, no matter how much you like the style.
 Don’t count on them “breaking in.”

 2. Take the Wet Footprint Test

-This simple test will help you pick the best shoes for you.
+This trick will help you pick the best shoes for you.

 Get your foot a little bit wet.
-Stand on a paper bag and then step off.
+Stand on a paper bag, and then step off of it.
 Look at the image your foot left behind.
 If you see half of your arch, you have a normal foot or a neutral arch.
 If you see almost your entire foot, you have a flat foot.
 If you see just a thin line connecting the ball of your foot to your heel, you have high arches.